Tresor11/Facebook-clone/README.md

 The application provide the ability to add a post,comment a post,like a post,send and receive friend requests

+### Future features
+- make the app responsive for mobile devices
+- allow the user to upload a profile picture

 ## Built With

 - ruby on rails,